 That said, there is a LOT of confusion about what constitutes a foundation “problem,” and the answer can be more subjective than a homeowner or buyer wants it to be.
 For instance, drywall cracking is very common in our homes here and is often just a cosmetic issue and not a sign of serious structural problems.

-That said, if you are concerned about foundation issues in a home you own or about to buy, please consult with a foundation expert.
+If you are concerned about foundation issues in a home you own or about to buy, please consult with a foundation expert.
 You have several options:

 1. FOUNDATION REPAIR COMPANIES: You can have a foundation repair company come out and assess the house you live in or about to buy.
 These companies either charge you nothing or charge a small fee for this service.
 The criticism of these companies is that they are biased towards recommending repairs when none are needed.
 There are a few companies in town that are known for being honest, call or e-mail me for more information.